phamhongviet/phamhongviet.github.io/cv.md

 - Bachelor of Sciences of IT at Ho Chi Minh University of Sciences
 - Outstanding Diploma of Network Engineering at NIIT, Hoa Sen University

-- Books fully read:
+### Books read:

 - Kubernetes In Action
 - Infrastructure as Code
 - Time Management for System Administrators
 - Good to Great
 - The Phoenix Project
 - Web Operations
 - Site Reliability Engineer
 - Effective Monitoring and Alerting
 - Clean Code
 - The Clean Coder
 - The Art of UNIX Programming
 - The Art of Capacity Planning: Scaling Web Resources
 - 12factor.net

-- Books partially read:
+### Books partially read:

 - The Adventures of an IT Leader
 - The Pragmatic Programmer
 - SOA Patterns
 - Scalability Rules
 - Distributed Systems: Principles and Paradigms
 - Advanced API Security
 - Working with Legacy Systems
 - Working Effectively with Legacy Code
 - The Design of Everyday Things
 - Patterns of Enterprise Application Architecture

 ## Reference